mercedeswalsh/liriNodeApp/README.md

 The following input-

-> node liri.js movieThis Zombieland
+> node liri.js movieThis zombieland

 will output-